What to Measure and How to Track the Most Important Sales Metrics

 customers closed in a period

-It is how much was spent to acquire a customer.
+It is the amount spent to acquire a customer.
 It is basically all the investment made in the marketing and sales team, divided by the total number of closed customers.

 We can say that it is one of the most important KPIs in the process, because if you spend a lot to win over your customers and they don't pay you enough, it's not worth selling.